graphops/listener-radio/README.md

 - Set Postgres url to `DATABASE_URL` in `.env`
 - Set general GraphcastAgent environmental variables.
 Check SDK docs and cli help for specifics.
 Here is a brief list of required/recommended settings
   - wallet_key: Graphcast id,
-  - graph_node_endpoint: this is required for GraphcastAgent but can later be abstracted as it is not used in 3la operations,
+  - graph_node_endpoint: this is required for GraphcastAgent but can later be abstracted as it is not used in Listener Radio operations,
   - graphcast_namespace: choose which graphcast network to listen ('mainnet', 'testnet'),
 - `cargo run` from source code or build docker image